jbiatek/BSGRulebook/rulebook.md

 -  Remove 2 regular vipers from the game, and place the 4 Mark VII vipers in the "Damaged Vipers" box.
 -  Add the 4 additional Cylon raiders to the stock of Cylon raiders, for a total of 20.
 -  Add the CAG title card with the other title cards for distribution later.
--  Replace the Admiral title card with the Alternate version from Exodus.
+-  Replace the Admiral title card with the alternate version from Exodus.
 It changes how nukes work.
-(When playing with New Caprica as well, use the nuke rules on the Exodus version, but the Admiral still has access to the game ending jump option on the New Caprica card.)
+(When playing with New Caprica as well, give the Admiral both cards.
+The nuke rules from Exodus should be used, and the Admiral has access to the special action that ends the New Caprica phase.)

 For the Ionian Nebula: